 It is rare for returning students to be denied a new entry visa.
 However, there are no guarantees, and there is always some risk of a visa denial.
 This risk increases under the following situations:

-Come during walk-ins to request a new document if the information on your I-20 is no longer correct or your I-20 has expired.
+Come during Walk In Hours to request a new document if the information on your I-20 is no longer correct or your I-20 has expired.

-For re-entry to the U.S., your I-20 must a have a valid re-entry (or "travel") signature on page 3.
+For re-entry to the U.S., your I-20 must a have a valid re-entry (or "travel") signature on page 2 or 3.
 Your re-entry signature is valid if:

 If your signature is no longer valid, you must request a new signature from ISSS before you travel.
-Visit ISSS during walk-ins.
+Visit ISSS during Walk In Hours.
 Signatures take just a few minutes to process.